 Also, the more that someone uses cannabis, the more likely they are to develop a problem with using cannabis.
 Individuals who began using the drug at a young age are also known to be at increased risk of developing a problem with cannabis use.

 Depression, post-traumatic stress disorder, and social anxiety

 Some studies on cancer cells suggest that cannabinoids may either slow down the growth of or kill some types of cancer.
-However, early studies that tested this hypothesis in humans revealed that although cannabinoids are a safe treatment, they are not effective at controlling or curing cancer.
+However,

 In June 2018, the Food and Drug Administration (FDA)

 CBD is one of many substances that occurs in cannabis.
 It is not psychoactive.
 The drug for treating these conditions involves a purified form of CBD.
 The approval was based on the findings of research and clinical trials.

 Dravet syndrome seizures are prolonged, repetitive, and potentially lethal.
 In fact, 1 in 5 children with Dravet syndrome do not reach the age of 20 years.